+'''

+MAC_CREATE_CONNECTION.indication

+(

+service type,

-The parameters of the primitive are as follows: MAC_CREATE_CONNECTION.indication service type, service flow parameters, sequence number
+service flow parameters,

+sequence number

+)

+'''

-Parameters: See MAC_CREATE_CONNECTION.request.
+Parameters: See MAC CREATE CONNECTION.request.

 The encryption and CRC flags are not delivered with the indication primitive since the lower layers would have already acted on it to decrypt the data or to check a CRC, before the MAC SDU is passed up to the SSS.